sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 - **Firmware**: Check firmware version readability and compliance with vendor-suggested values, using regex for version pattern matching.
 - **DOM Data**: Ensure Digital Optical Monitoring (DOM) data is correctly read and within acceptable ranges.
 - **Flags and Alerts**: Confirm no unexpected flags (e.g., Loss of Signal (LOS), Loss of Lock (LOL), DOM warnings) are set.
-- **Firmware Management**: Test firmware upgrade and downgrade processes under various scenarios.
+- **Firmware Management**: Test firmware upgrade under various scenarios.
 - **Remote Reseat**: Verify support for remote reseat functionality.

 **Transceiver Specific Capabilities** (if available):

 - Adjustments to frequency and tx power.
 - Configuration of different Forward Error Correction (FEC) modes.
-- For breakout cables, ensure specific lanes are correctly modified by shut/no shut or lane specific commands.
+- For breakout cables, ensure specific lanes are correctly modified by shut/no shut or other lane specific commands.

 **Optics Scope**:
 The test plan includes various optics types, such as: